-Economic equity directly affects an individual's or a family's financial stability and overall well-being.
 High housing costs can lead to housing insecurity, frequent moves, overcrowding, and homelessness, all of which have detrimental effects on physical and mental health.
-Overcrowded living conditions can increase the spread of infectious diseases, create stressful environments, and exacerbate chronic health conditions.2
+Most families become unhoused because they are unable to afford housing.
+Overcrowded living conditions can increase the spread of infectious diseases, create stressful environments, and exacerbate chronic health conditions.
+Lack of housing creates even more severe impacts on individuals, as well as on the communities where unhoused people live.

-2. ACCESS TO JOBS:
+ACCESS TO JOBS

 Employment provides the financial resources needed for individuals and families to maintain their health and well-being.
 Job accessibility affects economic stability, enabling people to afford adequate housing, nutritious food, healthcare, and other necessities.
-Proximity to employment opportunities also reduces the time and money spent on commuting, which can improve quality of life and reduce stress.3 Employment is also linked to social determinants of health, as it often provides a sense of purpose, social connections, and opportunities for personal growth.
+Proximity to employment opportunities also reduces the time and money spent on commuting, which can improve quality of life and reduce stress.
+Employment is also linked to social determinants of health, as it often provides a sense of purpose, social connections, and opportunities for personal growth.